 BY KEVIN CONDON

-Kevin Condon is the director of government affairs for the Iowa Association of Electric Cooperatives.
+Kevin Condon is the director of government relations for the Iowa Association of Electric Cooperatives.